skip to content

 7. Are your data commercially sensitive?

 If your research is funded by a commercial or industry sponsor then you need to check that your contract with them allows you to share your data publicly.
-If you intend to commercialise your dataset (for example by licensing it commercially to an end-user or to another company, filing for IP rights such as patents, creating a start-up company with your data as an asset, or carrying out a consultancy using your data as a tool) then seek advice from us and Cambridge Enterprise before making your data openly available.
+If you intend to commercialise your data (for example by licensing it commercially to an end-user or to another company, filing for IP rights such as patents, creating a start-up company with your data as an asset, or carrying out a consultancy using your data as a tool) then seek advice from us and Cambridge Enterprise before making your data openly available.

 More detailed information: